5.2 Context Menu Customization

 menu)

-It is up to the implementer to determine where to best define and apply the context predicate.
+It is up to the implementer to determine where to best define and apply predicates for a context.